 Brand equity – Emirates Marketing Strategy

-One of the most dazzling airlines in the world Emirates has succeeded in winning over its rivals with its sleek marketing advertising campaign “Hello Tomorrow” launched in 2012 to target consumers and make the brand more appealing towards cosmopolitan and technologically-savvy contemporary aspirations.
+One of the most dazzling airlines in the world Emirates has succeeded in winning over its rivals with its sleek marketing advertising campaign “Hello Tomorrow” launched in 2012 to target consumers and make the brand more appealing to cosmopolitan and technologically-savvy contemporary aspirations.
 A variety of promotional initiatives are being launched by Emirates airlines like the frequent flyer programs and other initiatives to draw customers.

 Competitive Analysis – Emirates Marketing Strategy